escottalexander/stablecoin-challenge/README.md

     Think about:
     - What happens if someone has no debt?
     - How to handle division by zero
-    - Why we multiply by PRECISION before dividing
+    - Why we need to multiply by `PRECISION` before dividing

     <details markdown='1'>
     <summary>🎯 Solution</summary>

     ```solidity
     function calculatePositionRatio(address user) public view returns (uint256) {
         uint256 debtValue = getCurrentDebtValue(user);